BabelWebDeveloper/Babel-Web-Developer-Profile-Overview/README.md

 - 💼 I am currently participating in the FreeCodeCamp course.
 - 💾 I’m currently learning HTML5 & CSS3.
 - 🎯 2021 : Reach a high level of CSS and start a JS course.
 - ⚡ Facts: I like doing sport especially kettlebell training and playing on my PS4.
+Formore I'm interested in online Forex & Commodities trading.

 ### Languages: